People

 Staff Team

-Yelim Hong is a post-doctoral fellow in the Educational Psychology Program.
+Dr. Yelim Hong is a post-doctoral fellow in the Educational Psychology Program.
 She received her Ph.D. in Developmental Psychology from University of Massachusetts Amherst in 2023.
 She has a Bachelor of Science with honors in psychology from the University of Iowa in 2017.

-Her research broadly focuses on how family context influences child socio-emotional development.
+Her research broadly focuses on how family context influences child socio-emotional and cognitive development.
 Specifically, her studies center on how child self-regulation (i.e., effortful control, executive function, respiratory sinus arrhythmia) and household regulation (i.e., household chaos) affect the bidirectional relationship between parenting behaviors and child behavior problems.
 In a separate line of research, she examines the mother-child behavioral and physiological similarity.
 Outside of her research work, she loves working out, watching musicals, going to jazz bars, and watching Korean TV shows.

 Megan Klinginsmith is a doctoral student in the University of Texas’s School/Clinical Child Psychology program.
 She has a Bachelor of Science from Creighton University and a Master of Science from the University of Texas at Dallas.
-Her graduate research included the study of protective factors for children who experience ACE’s or adverse childhood experiences.
+Her graduate research included the study of protective factors for children who experience ACEs or adverse childhood experiences.

 Her research interests lie at the intersection of psychology and neuroscience, specifically the biological underpinnings of behavior, emotional regulation, as well as risk factors and preventive measures related to mental health.
 She is thrilled to be a part of The Kids Lab, where she can contribute to research in this field.